 Scratch ticket games have benefited greatly from the ability to offer players different value propositions across a wide variety of price points.
-This has proven to be a far more substantial challenge for the lottery industry for draw games, as multimillion dollar jackpots have been offered for years for a single dollar.
+This has proven to be a far more substantial challenge for the lottery industry for draw games, as multimillion dollar and even billion-dollar jackpots have been offered for years for \$1 or \$2.
 However, growth in the price point offerings for draw games remains critical to the long-term success of this portion of the product portfolio.
 The Texas Lottery has invested significant time and resources working in this area.

-Along with other U.S. lottery jurisdictions, the Texas Lottery participated in the expansion of the popular Powerball game from a \$1 to a \$2 price point in January of 2012.
-The Texas Lottery followed up on this effort by introducing the All or Nothing game at a \$2 price point.
+Along with other U.S. lottery jurisdictions, the Texas Lottery participated in the expansion of the popular Powerball® game from a \$1 to a \$2 price point in January of 2012.
+The Texas Lottery followed up on this effort by introducing the All or NothingTM game at a \$2 price point.
 All or Nothing became the second \$2 game in the Texas Lottery's draw game portfolio and the first \$2 daily game.
 The successful launch of All or Nothing was an important milestone.
 The unique attributes of All or Nothing and its price point positioning resulted in the game being recognized in 2013 by the North American Association of State and Provincial Lotteries (NASPL) as the Best New Draw Game introduced in the industry.
+The Texas Lottery introduced the third \$2 draw game, Texas Triple ChanceTM, in September 2015, however, this game is now closed.
+Texas Triple Chance struggled to find a loyal player base even though it received a good deal of product support.
+Numerous attempts to raise awareness levels and interest among both players and retailers were unsuccessful.

-The Texas Lottery introduced the third \$2 draw game, Texas Triple Chance, in September 2015.
-At the end of FY 2017, staff was working on the Mega Millions game change that started in October 2017 and included a price point increase to \$2 along with a new game matrix, higher starting jackpots, faster jackpot rolls and better chances at winning the second-tier \$1 million prize.
-The agency is also exploring a possible price point increase for the Lotto Texas game although player and retailer research needs to be conducted before any decisions can be made about pursuing this concept.
+At the beginning of FY 2018, staff implemented the Mega Millions® game change that included a price point increase to \$2 along with a new game matrix, higher starting jackpots, faster jackpot rolls and better chances at winning the second-tier \$1 million prize.
+During FY 2018, the agency completed player research on a possible price point increase for the Lotto Texas® game.
+The research did not provide conclusive results that would support a price increase at this time.
 Due to the importance of draw game price point growth, the Texas Lottery remains committed to identifying new games that will resonate with Texas players at varying price points.